 Our Verdict

 Both are top-tier providers with different Shariah credentials.
-Guidance Residential has AMJA endorsement and serves 35 states; UIF has AAOIFI certification and serves 32 states.
+Guidance Residential has AMJA endorsement, serves 35 states, has provided over $10 billion to 40,000+ families (4.8★ Google, HousingWire Vanguard & Freddie Mac Rise Award winner); UIF has AAOIFI certification and serves 32 states.
 Guidance uses Declining Co-Ownership while UIF uses Diminishing Musharakah.
 For most buyers, the deciding factors are state coverage and rate competitiveness — get quotes from both.

 Side-by-Side Comparison